ConorShore/SurfingPi/README.md

 ### Configuration

-Then run configure script with:
+To reconfigure, run script with:

     surfstart -c

+This is run automatically with the install script.
 This will walk you through getting your credentials, selecting which vpn endpoint you want and automates downloading of the configs.
 Once this is done, your credentials will be stored in ~/.surfshark/surf

 This config process will generate a file called surfstart in /usr/bin.
 This is what you will use to connect to the VPN.

 ## Usage